Subscribe to Dutch Amsterdam

-Tips Already Include, But…
+Tips Already Included, But…

 By law, all restaurants, pubs, cafés, night clubs sightseeing companies, hotels and similar establishments in the Netherlands must include BTW (value added tax) and tips in their published prices.